The advantages of fate: the freedom that comes with letting go

 ‘So I will never get where I want to be?
 Your fate thing sucks!’

 I didn’t say that.
 I just said it is not that simple.
 It might be that you get all you want and more.
 But there’s no way you can oversee all the consequences of your actions.
 There’s no action-reaction situation.
 It’s more of an action-reaction-re-reaction-re-re-reaction-re-re-re-reaction, times 4000 or maybe even more.
 Our minds are not equipped to fathom this, let be control it.

 Imagine a huuuge spider web.
 Now make it go in all possible directions instead of staying flat.
 Each thread goes to any possible thing or creature in the world.
 That is a whole lot of threads.
 Whenever something happens to a thing or creature, its thread will vibrate.
 That vibration influences a lot of other threads in varying ways and intensities.
 You are on one of these threads as well.
 You influence other things and creatures in all different kinds of ways and are influenced yourself in turn.
 Mind, this doesn’t mean you might as well stop doing anything because everything is predetermined.
 It is not.
-At least not in the fortune teller’s way (‘you’ll have 3 kids and a Labrador before you are 35.’).
+At least, not in the funfair fortune teller’s kind of way (‘you’ll have 3 kids and a Labrador before you are 35.’).

 The present only exists in the past